vmware-archive/gemfire-dynamic-security/README.md

 # Overview
-This project is a GemFire 9+ SecurityManager implementation that allows privileges and passwords to be modified at runtime using region put operations on the _gemusers_ and _gemroles_ regions respectively.
-These operations can be done with gfsh so there is no need for a separate security admin. tool.
+This project is a GemFire 9.2+ SecurityManager implementation that allows privileges  and passwords to be modified at runtime using Functions which can be called with gfsh or via the REST API.
+There is no need for a separate security admin. tool.

 The implementation has a built in user called "gfadmin" who will have all privileges. gfadmin cannot be delete and it's privileges can't be changed.
-The password for gfadmin is given at statup time and can only be changes with a restart (can be rolling).
+The password cannot be changed except by setting the property and performing a restart.
+However, additional security administrators can be created.

 Similarly, the cluster members authenticate each other using a fixed user, "gfpeer" which has only the minimum permissions required to join the cluster.
-The "gfpeer" password is set with the "security-peer-password" setting.
+The "gfpeer" password is set with the "security-peer-password" setting and cannot be changed.

 To use gemfire-dynamic-security ensure that _gemfire-dynamic-security-n.n.jar_ is on the class path and set the following properties on all cluster members.

 ```
 security-manager=io.pivotal.pde.gemfire.dynamic.security.DynamicSecurityManager